core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    A full-fledged example is provided in {{fig-app-gp-discovery-example1}}.

    Each of the servers S1 and S2 is identified by the IP source address of the CoAP response.
-If the client wishes to discover resources that a particular server hosts within a particular application group, it may use unicast discovery request(s) to this server i.e. to its respective unicast IP address.
-Alternatively the client may use the discovered group resource type (e.g. rt=g.light) to infer which resources are present below the group resource.
+If the client wishes to discover resources that a particular server hosts within a particular application group, it may use unicast discovery request(s) to this server i.e., to its respective unicast IP address.
+Alternatively the client may use the discovered group resource type (e.g., rt=g.light) to infer which resources are present below the group resource.

 ~~~~~~~~~~~